-- Investment Types.
-The following investments are permitted by this policy and ORS 294.035 and 294.810. - (1) U.S. Treasury Bills, Notes, Bonds, Strips (Separate Trading of Registered Interest and Principal of Securities) and/or State and Local Government Series Securities (SLGS) - (2) Securities of U.S. Government Agencies and U.S. Government Sponsored Enterprises - Certificates of Deposit (CD) from commercial banks (3) in Oregon and insured by the Federal Deposit Insurance Corporation (FDIC) - (4) Repurchase Agreements (Repo's) - (5) Banker's Acceptances (BA) - (6) Commercial Paper (CP) issued by a financial institution, commercial, industrial or utility business enterprise
+- (a) Investment Types.
+The following investments are permitted by this policy and ORS 294.035 and 294.810. - (1) U.S. Treasury Bills, Notes, Bonds, Strips (Separate Trading of Registered Interest and Principal of Securities) and/or State and Local Government Series Securities (SLGS) - (2) Securities of U.S. Government Agencies and U.S. Government Sponsored Enterprises - (3) Certificates of Deposit (CD) from commercial banks in Oregon and insured by the Federal Deposit Insurance Corporation (FDIC) - (4) Repurchase Agreements (Repo's)

-- (7) State of Oregon and Local Government Securities with A ratings or better - (8) State of Oregon Investment Pool - (9) Market Interest Accounts and Checking Accounts - (b) Collateralization.
+- (5) Banker's Acceptances (BA) - (6) Commercial Paper (CP) issued by a financial institution, commercial, industrial or utility business enterprise - (7) State of Oregon and Local Government Securities with A ratings or better: also debt obligations of the States of California, Idaho and Washington and their political subdivisions with a long-term rating of AA or better or the highest category for short term municipal debt. - (8) State of Oregon Investment Pool - (9) Market Interest Accounts and Checking Accounts - (b) Collateralization.
 Deposit-type securities (i.e., Certificates of Deposit) and all bank deposits for any amount exceeding FDIC coverage shall be collateralized through the Public Funds Collateralization Program as required by ORS Chapter 295.
 ORS Chapter 295 governs the collateralization of Oregon public funds and provides the statutory requirements for the Public Funds Collateralization Program.
 Bank depositories are required to pledge collateral against any public funds deposits in excess of deposit insurance amounts.
 ORS 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable.